What are the credentials of the curriculum authors?

 Who will benefit from this course?

-The Foundations of Lifestyle Medicine Official Lifestyle Medicine Board Review course is designed to provide a review and prepare candidates to sit for and successfully pass the Lifestyle Medicine Board Certification Exam.
-It is applicable to physicians, physician assistants, registered nurses, nurse practitioners, pharmacists, registered dietitians, and others seeking to become certified in Lifestyle Medicine.
+The Foundations of Lifestyle Medicine Board Review course is designed to provide a review and prepare candidates to sit for and successfully pass the lifestyle medicine board certification exam.
+It is applicable to physicians, physician assistants, registered nurses, nurse practitioners, pharmacists, registered dietitians, and others seeking to become certified in lifestyle medicine.

 What is the format of the content?

 This self-study review course consists of a Lifestyle Medicine Board Review Manual (available in print form and accessible online in the online course).
-The manual includes 10 sections that align with the ABLM competencies, and includes an index, key Lifestyle Medicine research summaries, detailed graphics, tables and figures, more than 130 review questions and covers the information from which questions are written for the American Board of Lifestyle Medicine Certification Exam.
-This course also includes 6 review lectures led by Drs.
-Kelly and Shull.
+The manual includes 10 sections that align with the ABLM competencies, and includes an index, key lifestyle medicine research summaries, detailed graphics, tables and figures, more than 120 review questions and covers the information from which questions are written for the American Board of Lifestyle Medicine Certification Exam.
+This course also includes 10 section lectures.
 The course is completed online via the ACLM learning management system.
 Users are able to go through the voice-over presentations and complete corresponding quizzes at their own pace.

 Is this content accredited for CME?